 Degree requirements: Applicants must be within 5 years of receiving their PhDView website Save Need help writing this grant?

 In 2006 the American Philosophical Society and the NASA Astrobiology Institute (NAI) partnered to promote the continued exploration of the world around us through a program of research grants in support of astrobiological field studies.
-The NAI-supported Lewis and Clark Fund for Exploration and Field Research in Astrobiology has awarded close to $400,000 to 90 Lewis and Clark in Astrobiology Field Scholars over the past 11 years.
+The NAI-supported Lewis and Clark Fund for Exploration and Field Research in Astrobiology has awarded nearly $500,000 to over 100 Lewis and Clark in Astrobiology Field Scholars over the past 13 years.

 Astrobiology is the study of the origin, evolution, distribution, and future of life on Earth and in the universe.
 It encompasses research in, among others, the fields of astronomy, chemistry, evolutionary biology, field and population biology, geology, microbiology, molecular biology, oceanography, paleontology, and planetary science.

 Astrobiology includes investigations of the geologic and fossil record to understand the conditions of the early Earth when life arose.
 Its scope also includes research of contemporary locations on Earth that might be similar to early earth and to environments elsewhere in our Solar System (such as on Mars, Europa, and Titan), which may be, or have been in the past, suitable for life.
 Astrobiology is also about understanding the characteristics of life, which requires investigations into extreme natural environments on Earth and, eventually, elsewhere.

 The Lewis and Clark Fund for Exploration and Field Research in Astrobiology is open to field studies in any area of interest to astrobiology.
 Applications will be reviewed by a committee that includes members of the NAI, the APS, and the wider science community as needed.
 Recipients will be designated as Lewis and Clark Field Scholars in Astrobiology.